iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.11/report.md

 > The only reason we're not getting alerts is because nobody in nevada has used this app (yet) to report their exposure/positive covid19 result(s).<br> :date: __2020-09-16 16:39:01__

 > A joke.
 The app almost never updates.
 You could be all around people with covid and would never know.
 This app is totally pointless<br> :date: __2020-08-31 03:53:05__

-> Can't get past the third page of setup<br> :date: __2020-08-26 06:12:39__

-> In get started portion before i can use app, it will not respond to CONTINUE button on 3rd page after watching 37 second video.
-I CAN'T GET PAST THIS.
-HELP PLEASE..
-Using Android 9 from Google play store.<br> :date: __2020-08-26 01:12:32__

-> Can't get beyond the continue which is blacked out except for a small clear patch.
-Another person had the same problem and said the programmer showed him how to get beyond that point.
-Unfortunately he didn't bother to tell what it was<br> :date: __2020-08-25 22:30:38__